TajaKuzman/IPTC-Media-Topic-Classification/README.md

 ## Fine-Tuning XLM-RoBERTa Student Models

-The models are trained and evaluated the training and dev split, respectively, available under the name the [EMMediaTopic 1.0 dataset](http://hdl.handle.net/11356/1991).
+The models are trained and evaluated the training and dev split, respectively, available as the [EMMediaTopic 1.0 dataset](http://hdl.handle.net/11356/1991).

 The experiments were ran on a GPU.

 The models are evaluated on the manually-annotated test split which is available upon request.
-See the script [`machine-learning-experiments-code/evaluate-on-test-sample.ipynb`](machine-learning-experiments-code/evaluate-on-test-sample.ipynb) for the code for evaluation of the models.
+See the script [machine-learning-experiments-code/evaluate-on-test-sample.ipynb](machine-learning-experiments-code/evaluate-on-test-sample.ipynb) for the code for evaluation of the models.

 The best-performing model has been published to [Hugging Face](https://huggingface.co/classla/multilingual-IPTC-news-topic-classifier) (see Section [Published Model](#published-model)).